Mr-Javadian/sql-select-module/README.md

-# 🔍 SQL Query Utility with Dynamic Environment-based Configuration
+# 🔍 SQL Query Utility

 A lightweight and extensible Python module for performing safe and structured `SELECT` queries on multiple MySQL databases using `.env` configuration.